NI-Measurement-Plug-Ins/pmic-labview/docs/measurements/channel ganging/sweep.md

 2. #### Power ON:
    In this mode of operation, a Voltage within the allowable operating range of the DUT is set in Voltage level, to Initialize.
 The DUT can be powered using either a single source or multiple ganged sources, depending on the selected configuration, as defined below:

+   (Note : Although this measurement can be executed with the DUT, in this case the setup operates in a loopback configuration).

    a) Configuration 1: Single Source